slushpool/stratumprotocol/stratum-extensions.md

 This extension allows the miner to change value of some bits in the version field in a block header.
-Currently there are no standard bits used for version rolling so they need to be negotioated between a miner and a server.
+Currently there are no standard bits used for version rolling so they need to be negotiated between a miner and a server.

 A miner sends to the server a mask describing bits which the miner is capable to change.
-1 = changable bit, 0 = not changable (```miner_mask```).
+1 = changeable bit, 0 = not changeable (```miner_mask```).

 A server typically allows to change only some of the version bits (```server_mask```) and the rest of the version bits are fixed.
-E.g. because the block needs to be valid or some signalling is in place.
+E.g. because the block needs to be valid or some signaling is in place.

 The server responds to the configuration message by sending a mask